clykins90/photo_report/README.md

 - Custom Vercel configuration for monorepo structure
 - Static build process for frontend with optimized asset delivery
 - Serverless functions for backend API endpoints
+- Configured with vercel.json for proper path rewrites and build settings

 ## Features